 #1 Have a Dedicated Space in Your Home for Your Office

-The first tip for staying sane when working at home is that you have a dedicated space in your for your office.
+The first tip for staying sane when working at home is to you have a dedicated space in your for your office.

 Preferably with a door that closes…and locks.